sjdcsrezvani/Hotel_Listing_System_django/README.md

 ### conclusion:

-if we add user model and some more attribute for rooms we can use this rest API in real world
+if we add user model , authentication and some more attribute for rooms we can use this rest API in real world